juhavaaraniemi/giro/README.md

 ## Thanks

-- Norns studies and all have participated in building those
+- Norns studies and all who have participated in building those
 - Softcut and all who have participated in building it
 - @schollz for oooooo and rc505 scripts I have been reading thru and trying to learn something
 - @kbra for a couple of useful suggestions for a looper